The ultimate guide on the psychology behind marketing and sales.

 Sales Trigger 1: Evoke Reciprocity

-Reciprocity works like this: if you give your prospects something valuable, they’ll feel obligated to give you something in return.
+Reciprocity works like this: if you give your prospects something valuable, they’ll feel obligated to provide you with something in return.
 This “something” might be a referral, a sale, an email address, or something else of value to you.

 The reason this works is that we tend to get psychologically uncomfortable when we feel like we owe someone something.